pranav-sheshendra/github-final-project/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-- Harassment or discrimination in any form
+- Harassment or discrimination
-- Trolling, insulting or derogatory comments
+- Trolling or insulting comments
 - Public or private harassment

 ## Enforcement Responsibilities